-EMS SECTION
+EMS Section

-Review and Approval 11/7/2018, Effective 2/1/19, replaces all prior versions PROTOCOL 2E.1: Supraglottic Airways - Adult & Pediatric, cont.
+DRAFT for Review & Action 3/10/21, Effective 6/1/21, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.

-- Grasp the lubricated I-gel[TM] firmly along the integrated bite block (tube portion of the device).
+Grasp the lubricated I-gel[TM] along the integrated bite block (tube portion of the device).
 Position the device so that the I-gel[TM] cuff outlet is facing toward the chin of the patient.
+(Figure 1)

-(Figure 1) - The patient should be in the "sniffing" position, with head extended and neck slightly flexed forward.
+The patient should be in the "sniffing" position, with head extended and neck slightly flexed forward.
 If cervical injury is suspected, use modified "jaw thrust" instead of any flexion at the neck.
-The chin should be gently pressed down/inferior before proceeding to insert the l-gelTM.
+The chin should be gently pressed down/inferior before proceeding to insert the I-gelTM.

-- Glide the device downwards and backwards along the hard palate with a continuous, but gentile push until a definitive resistance is felt.
-(Figure 2) - WARNING: Do not apply excessive force on the device during insertion.
-It is not necessary to insert your fingers or thumbs into the oral cavity of the patient during insertion of the device.
-If there is resistance during insertion, a 'jaw thrust' and slight rotation of the device is recommended. - At this point, the tip of the device should be located into the upper esophageal opening and the cuff should be located against the laryngeal framework.
+Introduce the leading soft tip into the mouth of the patient in a direction toward the hard palate.
+Glide the device downwards and backwards along the hard palate with a continuous, but gentile push until a definitive resistance is felt.
+(Figure 2)

+WARNING: Do not apply excessive force on the device during insertion It is not necessary to insert your fingers or thumbs into the oral cavity of the patient during insertion of the device.
+If there is resistance during insertion, a 'jaw thrust' and slight rotation of the device is recommended.

+At this point, the tip of the device should be located into the upper esophageal opening and the cuff should be located against the laryngeal framework.
 The incisors should be resting on the integrated bite block.
+(Figure 3)

-(Figure 3) - Confirm proper position by auscultation of epigastrium and chest and observing physiologic changes.
-Waveform capnography is not required though strongly recommended for ongoing ventilation and perfusion assessment. - Preload NG tube in the side port after I-gel is in place, advance to appropriate position, apply suction to decompress the stomach.
-(Figure 4) - Secure the tube with strap provided.
-(Figure 5)
+Once I-gel[TM] is in place advance OG to appropriate position, apply suction to decompress the stomach and secure the tube with strap provided.
+(Figure 4)

+EMS System for Metropolitan Oklahoma City and Tulsa 2021 Medical Control Board Treatment Protocols

-Review and Approval 11/7/2018, Effective 2/1/19, replaces all prior versions PROTOCOL 2E.1: Supraglottic Airways - Adult & Pediatric, cont.
+DRAFT for Review & Action 3/10/21, Effective 6/1/21, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.